 Note that a fourth added as an interval to a fifth results in an octave.

-This becames apparent numerically by multiplying the fifth ratio with the fouth ratio
+This becames apparent numerically by multiplying the ratio of the fifth with the ratio

 (german "grosse Terz"): Ratio 4:5

 (german "kleine Terz"): Ratio 5:6

 Again if you add the intervals of the Major third and the Minor third you get a perfect fifth.